syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/task-dependency.md

 Task dependency or task relationship can be established between two tasks in Gantt.
 This dependency affects the project schedule.
 If you change the predecessor of a task, it will affect the successor task, which will affect the next task, and so on.
 Relationship can be established between parent-parent tasks, child-child tasks, parent-child and child-parent task.

+In Gantt, you can enable or disable the parent predecessor using [`AllowParentDependency`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~AllowParentDependency.html) property.

+By default, the `AllowParentDependency` property will be `true`.

 ## Task relationship types

 Task relationships are categorized into four types based on the start and finish dates of the task.